Chart Color Schemes

 Population growth drivers in Berwick are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations since Feb 2026, the suburb of Berwick's estimated population is around 55,554.
-This reflects a growth of 5,256 people (10.4%) since the 2021 Census, which reported a population of 50,298.
-The change is inferred from AreaSearch's estimate of resident population at 54,609 following examination of ABS ERP data release in June 2024 and an additional 1,621 validated new addresses since the Census date.
-This results in a density ratio of 1,673 persons per square kilometer, above national averages assessed by AreaSearch.
-Berwick's growth exceeded the SA3 area (7.0%) and the national average, marking it as a growth leader regionally.
-Overseas migration contributed approximately 63.0% of overall population gains recently, although all drivers were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Berwick's estimated population as of Feb 2026 is around 55,554.
+This reflects a growth of 5,256 people since the 2021 Census, which reported a population of 50,298.
+The change was inferred from AreaSearch's resident population estimate of 54,609 following examination of ABS's latest ERP data release in June 2024 and an additional 1,621 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,673 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Berwick's growth of 10.4% since the 2021 census exceeded the SA3 area's 7.0% and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends forecast a significant population increase, with the suburb expected to grow by 16,522 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 28.2% over the 17 years.
+Future trends forecast a significant population increase, with the suburb expected to grow by 16,515 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.0% in total over the 17 years.

 Frequently Asked Questions - Population